bduron/ls/rendu/ls_specs.md

 ### Links following

-When encountered during a recursive subdirectories listing (-R), by default, symlinks are ot followed
+When encountered during a recursive subdirectories listing (-R), by default, symlinks are not followed

 `ls -lR`
 ```